MSubham06/HappyPaws/README.md

 | Vet Dashboard       | Vets        | GET /visits                     | See upcoming appointments/patients |

 ---
-⚠️ Note : Team Update the process of running and importing as Guide to Help!
+⚠️ Note : Team Update the process of running and importing as Guide to Help!.